n1k0m0/BackLight/README.md

 * [BackLight Test1.mpg](https://github.com/n1k0m0/BackLight/raw/master/Demo%20Videos/BackLight%20Test1.mpg)
 * [BackLight Test2.mpg](https://github.com/n1k0m0/BackLight/raw/master/Demo%20Videos/BackLight%20Test2.mpg)

+Basic idea:

+The basic idea of my setup is the following: The windows pc's software ("client") continuesly takes screenshots of the current screen at a rate of 10Hz (every 100ms -- this is fast enough).
+Each screenshot is analyzed by the program.
+For each side of the tv screen, "small rectangles of pixels" are analyzed.
+The program computes the "average color" of the particular rectangle of the screen.
+Then, it sends a UDP packet containing all color information for the LED strip to the NodeMCU.
+The NodeMCU takes these color informations and sends these to the strip.
+Since I had some problems with "false colors", I implemented a checksum (Fletcher-16) over the complete color array.
+After that, the server is able to check, if it received correct colors by comparing the received checksum with its own computed checksum.
+If the sums do not match, the packet is discarded.
+This happens seldomly, and can not be seen by the viewer.
+But after implementing the checksums, the "false colors" disappeared.

+The server is able to receive LED colors for each individual LED.
+But in my client, I send for each two consecutive LEDs the same color.

+The client runs hidden in the background, but shows itself as small icon in the tray (right lower corner) of Windows.
+By right-click, you may stop the client as well as show and hide a debug window, which shows you the color information it currently sends to the server.

 Hardware:
 * TV: The setup (hardware + software) is created for a full-hd (1080P) tv with 65"
 * Micro controller: ESP8266 ESP-12E CH340G Wireless WIFI Internet Development Board (NodeMcu)